jplahn/haskell-book/functions/currying.md

 ghci> funcOne 4
 4
 ```
 `funcOne` is the result of partially applying `func`, since we only gave it a single argument.
+Our new function, `funcOne`, takes the second argument of our pair, which completes the function definition of `func`, allowing us to return the result.
+If our function takes n arguments, we could partially apply our function n - 1 times until we finally return the result.